rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/brute_dirs.md

 1. Do: `run`
 1. As the module executes you should see a list of directories that are being served up by the web server.

-## Required options
+## Options

 ### DELAY

-**Defaults to `0`.** The delay between connections, per thread, in milliseconds.
+The delay between connections, per thread, in milliseconds.
 Using this will reduce the speed of the module, which may be useful to prevent any rate limiting or web application firewalls from preventing further scanning.
+Defaults to `0`.

 ### FORMAT

-**Defaults to `a,aa,aaa`.** The comma separated list of expected directory formats used to determine the order of brute force attempts.
+The comma separated list of expected directory formats used to determine the order of brute force attempts.
+Defaults to `a,aa,aaa`.

 Use the following format specifiers:

 |Format specifier|Character type|
 |---|---|